2020 Golden Globe Movie Snubs and Surprises: Little Women, Robert De Niro and More Nomination Shockers

 Some of the nominations were expected.
 Marriage Story, for instance secured the most nods in the film categories with a grand total of six.
 Others, however, were unexpected.

 For instance, many critics were surprised to see that there were no female directors in the Best Directors category.
 People expected Greta Gerwig to earn a nomination for Little Women.
-In addition, some felt like Robert de Niro was snubbed in the Best Actor in a Motion Picture Drama category for his role Netflix's The Irishman and were surprised to see Christian Bale make the cut.
+In addition, some felt like Robert de Niro was snubbed in the Best Performance by an Actor in a Motion Picture (Drama) category for his role in Netflix's The Irishman and were surprised to see Christian Bale make the cut.
 Still, these weren't the only shockers this year.

 To see a few more snubs and surprises, check out the gallery below.